-Prevention teams can include stroke neurologists, stroke prevention nurse specialists, and administrative assistants.
+Prevention teams can include stroke neurologists, physicians with stroke expertise, stroke prevention nurse experts, and administrative assistants.
 Investigations and laboratory procedures are available.
-Both pharmacological and non-pharmacological interventions are provided to high-risk individuals and stroke survivors.
+Both pharmacological and non-pharmacological interventions are provided to high-risk individuals and persons with stroke.

 Click on any image below to link to that hospital:

 ***Disclaimer: Any patient who has experienced symptoms of a stroke or TIA within the

 last 48 hours should be directed to the nearest emergency department for brain imaging.***